 - Appoint and support the site coordinator for each district event.
 There may be one site coordinator for all district events, or there may be a site coordinator for each event. - Recruit and train a volunteer team from all parts of the district.
 Team members will market the program throughout the district to Key Clubs, Kiwanis members, schools and collaborative partners.
-This position focuses approximately 70% on administrative work and approximately 30% working directly with teens. - · Work with Kiwanis International staff and site coordinator(s) to choose camp(s) that meet the stated requirements for a successful program.
-In addition, research the district - know the Key Club.
-Kiwanis and school calendars to make sure that the recommended date is the best fit for the majority of students. - Develop a marketing plan for the program to be used throughout the year. - Research camp locations and dates to recommend ideal Key Leader events. - Build relationships with other Service Leadership Programs' chairs in the district to cross-market and cross-promote programs. - Build a team of core volunteers who can help market and chaperone district events. - Ensure that all overnight volunteers have submitted a background check at least three weeks prior to the event. - A minimum of one adult per 10 students must be serving as chaperones during the entirety of an overnight event.
+This position focuses approximately 70% on administrative work and approximately 30% working directly with teens. - Work with Kiwanis International staff and site coordinator(s) to choose camp(s) that meet the stated requirements for a successful program.
+In addition, research the district know the Key Club, Kiwanis and school calendars to make sure that the recommended date is the best fit for the majority of students. - Develop a marketing plan for the program to be used throughout the year. - Research camp locations and dates to recommend ideal Key Leader events. - Build relationships with other Service Leadership Programs' chairs in the district to cross-market and cross-promote programs. - Build a team of core volunteers who can help market and chaperone district events. - All adults (club members and nonmembers) registered for or staying overnight at any Service Leadership Programs event must have a clear criminal history background check and must have completed Kiwanis International annual youth protection training. - While attending a Kiwanis event that requires an overnight stay in a hotel or camp/ conference setting, adequate adult chaperoning is expected and must include no fewer than one adult male for each ten or part of ten youth males, and one adult female for each ten or part of ten youth females.
+In the event that sleeping quarters consist of multiple beds (such as in a bunkhouse or camp cabin), adults may share the sleeping quarters with youth members of the same gender, provided that two or more adults are present.